 If the OVP feature of SVM high side is enabled going into LPM234, the SVM might trigger at DVCC voltages below 3.6V (~3.5V) within a few ns after wake-up.
 This can falsely cause an OVP-triggered POR.
-The OVP level is temperature sensitive during fail scenario
+The OVP level is temperature sensitive during fail scenario and decreases with higher temperature (85 degC ~3.2V).

-Workaround Use automatic control mode for high-side SVS & SVM (SVSMHCTL.SVSMHACE=1).
-The
+Use automatic control mode for high-side SVS & SVM (SVSMHCTL.SVSMHACE=1).
+The SVM high side is inactive in LPM2, LPM3, and LPM4.

-SVM high side is inactive in LPM2, LPM3, and LPM4.
+Unexpected SVSL/SVML event during wakeup from LPM2/3/4 in fast wakeup mode

-Function Unexpected SVSL/SVML event during wakeup from LPM2/3/4 in fast wakeup mode from LPM2/3/4 the internal VCORE voltage can experience voltage drop below the corresponding SVSL and SVML threshold (recommendation according to User's Guide) leading to an unexpected SVSL/SVML event.
+If PMM low side is configured to operate in fast wakeup mode, during wakeup from LPM2/3/4 the internal VCORE voltage can experience voltage drop below the corresponding SVSL and SVML threshold (recommendation according to User's Guide) leading to an unexpected SVSL/SVML event.
 Depending on PMM configuration, this event triggers a POR or an interrupt.